gmdmgithub/django-blog/README.md

     <link rel="stylesheet" href="{% static '/css/main.css' %}">
 ```

-6. For images, movies specify a MEDIA_URS in settings.py
+6. For images, movies specify a MEDIA_URS in `settings.py`

 ```python
 MEDIA_URL = '/img/'

 ```

+## DATABASE

+1. Database configuration is placed in `settings.py` file - by default sqlite is defined (look for DATABASES)

+2. Run the migration - `$ python manage.py migrate`

+3. Create user - because of sqlite we use `$ python manage.py createsuperuser`